Arriving Soon: Incredible New Journeys for 2023 & 2024!

 Imagine walking along the Siq, a winding, sandy pathway flanked by red rock walls so high and curvy, they nearly block the sky.
 Suddenly, you approach a large, keyhole-shaped opening that reveals a broad plaza and Al Khazneh, the elaborately carved, tiered Treasury building hewn into a cliff wall.
 Like the other ruins you will see here in Petra its color shifts from fiery red to soft coral to amber gold depending on the light.

-From Petra, you will transfer to Aqaba and embark the Ocean Odyssey just before your first dinner onboard.
+Following lunch in a local restaurant in Petra, you will transfer to Aqaba and embark the Ocean Odyssey just before your first dinner onboard.

 Choose between Timna Valley National Forest or Dolphin Reef